 3. Safety Matters

 Safety first, kids.
 You can turn camping in Indiana into a classroom.
 Teach your kids about things like fire safety or building a tent with the weather in mind.
 Animal safety is particularly important.
-This means anything from mosquito bite protection to thinking of bigger animals looking for food.
 Leaving things unattended on your picnic table leaves it to to the mercy of squirrels and birds.
 Never allow food in the tent.
 More importantly, make sure you have a good method of storing food overnight away from the bears.

 4. Big Family, Big Appetite